3CordGuy/listen-up/README.md

 It's a very rudimentary webhook listening platform that will display your `POST` requests to endpoints in realtime.

+You can run it locally and tunnel your requests to port 3030 to see them come through.
+Or you can deploy it to a platform like hosting platform (I recommend [Zeit Now](https://zeit.co/now)).

+## TODO:

+There are many things I'd like to do yet with this work in progress.

+- Data persistence
+  - Right now data does persist up to 8 hours but it lives in a filesystem db called NEDB.
+This works for a prototype, but is not good long term (maybe switch to a free/tinker tier of a hosted db would be ideal)
+  - When data is stale, the client isn't notified
+  - No way to reuse an particular endpoint when it becomes stale
+- UI Improvements
+  - Build an actual front end? ;)
+  - Add option to view request headers to each post
+  - Add Counter
+  - Add ability to refresh the stale endpoint
+  - Add ability to see status of endpoint's lifespan

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.